 Repiping isn’t an area that most people think about when plumbing is mentioned, but as our Concord plumbing contractors can tell you, it’s one of the most common services we do.
 Repiping is often as simple as cutting out a bad piece of pipe and replacing it with a new one.
 Of course, this requires either soldering in the new part or adding couplers to either end, neither of which should be done by anyone but a professional.
 An improperly repaired water-line pipe can result in everything from poor water pressure and contamination to the leak returning and becoming worse.
 While most repiping jobs are of the patch and repair variety, some systems need complete overhauls.

 Buildings with galvanized steel lines that are over 50 years old are likely to be rusting from the inside out.
-One of the problems with this is that the process of galvanization includes lead.
+One of the plumbing repair problems with this is that the process of galvanization includes lead.
 This lead may be leeching into the water supply of anyone with a galvanized steel system.
 Older homes that were previously repiped with copper piping may also need service because the walls of older copper pipes are much thinner than what we use now.
-These pipes have a tendency to fail at a much higher rate, especially in areas with significant pressure fluctuation.
+These pipes have a tendency to fail at a much higher rate and start leaking, especially in areas with significant pressure fluctuation.

 Need a Line Upgrade?
 We Can Help!